ezylang/EvalEx/docs/concepts/date_time_duration.md

 A _DATE_TIME_ instant is instantaneous point on the time-line, it holds no information about the time zone.
 Time zones come into play, when converting local dates-times to instants and vice versa.
 The same instant can have different local date-time values, depending on the destination time zone.

+Functions and operations that require a time zone use either the configured time zone or a zone-id parameter.
+Time zones are specified using _java.time.ZoneId_.

 The precision of a _DATE_TIME_ is up to nanoseconds.

 A _DURATION_ is a certain amount of time, like e.g. "3 hours, 15 minutes and 6 seconds".
+The textual representation of a _DURATION_ value is the IS-8601 format, e.g. "P2DT3H4M" means 2 days, 3 hours and 4 minutes
 The smallest amount of a duration is 1 nanosecond.

 ### Arithmetic operations with _DATE_TIME_ and _DURATION_.